alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 #### 5.3.3.
 A single fluid wrapper for all the GDI drawing functions.

+The GDI offers a great many drawing functions:

+asdasd

 Instead of e.g. a `.draw_ellipse` function that would call GDI’s `Ellipse`, and so on for each GDI drawing function, I chose to *pass the relevant API function as a first argument to a single general wrapper template*.

 This approach is best illustrated by `.simple_draw`, whose ~only reason for existence is to serve as a minimal, relatively simple code example: